COVID-19 Through the Eyes of a High-Risk Student - SUU News

 “It was really scary, but it really made me think about my health and how important it is,” Hammer said.
 “Then COVID-19 became a thing, a respiratory disease, and I really didn’t want to get it.
 Struggling to breathe [after the operation] was the worst thing and I didn’t want that again.”

-COVID-19 has not only affected Hammer’s daily life and limits where she goes and the activities she participates in, but it was the deciding factor in the decision to study remotely for the Fall 2020 semester.
+COVID-19 has not only affected Hammer’s daily life and limits where she goes and the activities she participates in, but it was also the deciding factor in the decision to study remotely for the Fall 2020 semester.

 “My health means so much to me and I don’t want to risk it at all,” Hammer said.